Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 posted by [Valerie Obenchain](mailto:vobencha@fhcrc.org), April 2015

-Welcome to the Spring 2015 newsletter.
-In a few weeks `Bioconductor` 3.1 will mark the 24th release of the software.
+On April 17, the release of `Bioconductor` 3.1 will mark the 24th release of the software.
 The project started in 2001 with the first svn commits made in May of that year:

     r3      rgentlem      2001-05-25 14:08:57 -0700 (Fri, 25 May 2001)
     r2      rgentlem      2001-05-25 08:28:31 -0700 (Fri, 25 May 2001)